Shirakumo/libmixed/README.md

 On Windows you will usually want to build with MSYS2 and the following cmake command:

 * `cmake .. -G "MSYS Makefiles"`

+By default it will compile for SSE4.2 on x86 systems, with dispatchers for higher vectorisation APIs like AVX and AVX2.
+This allows libmixed to stay compatible with older systems while still being able to utilise the capabilities of more modern ones.

 ## Included Sources
 * [ladspa.h](https://web.archive.org/web/20150627144551/http://www.ladspa.org:80/ladspa_sdk/ladspa.h.txt)